 The first use of the term "Emotional Intelligence" is usually attributed to Wayne Payne's doctoral thesis, A Study of Emotion: Developing Emotional Intelligence from 1985.
 However, prior to this, the term "Emotional Intelligence" had appeared in Leuner (1966).

 Greenspan (1989), also put forward an Emotional Intelligence model, followed by Salovey and Mayer (1990).
-Daniel Goleman (1995), The distinction between trait emotional intelligence and ability emotional intelligence was introduced in 2000.
+Daniel Goleman (1995), the distinction between trait emotional intelligence and ability emotional intelligence was introduced in 2000.
 Therefore it is necessary to know about the world of Emotional Intelligence and its measurement.

-Moreover, higher secondary school i.e. standard XIth is among the foremost factors contributing the intellectual improvement.
-Secondary stage of education coincides with adolescence period.
+Moreover, sports are among the foremost factors contributing the intellectual improvement.
+Sports students coincide with adolescence period.
 It is the moral, social period which requires at most care of the healthy development of the child.
 It plays a significant role in the development of a well balanced personality